santiagocasas/cosmomathica/README.md

   * Wolfram Mathematica version >=10

+  * The GNU Compiler Compilation (gcc) and (gfortran) version >=4.6

   * GSL (GNU Scientific Library)
-    You need gfortran and developer libraries for GSL.
+    You need the developer libraries for GSL (gsl-bin, libgsl-dev)

-  * For CAMB: Possibly cfitsio, healpix

-  * The GNU Compiler Compilation gcc and gfortran version >=4.6
+  * Universally Unique ID library
+    (uuid-dev) and (libuuid1)

+  * Note: Library names could depend on your operating-system.
+Check compiler errors for the needed libraries.